Increment 3 – COP PDT Meeting — June 21, 2019, 9:00 –11:30 am Eastern time

 Web Meeting Address: https://usace.webex.com/join/donna.s.george/ Meeting Number: 965 727 775

-PDT meetings enable federal, state, and local agencies and tribal governments to provide their input into the Combined Operational Plan.
-Members of the public may attend the PDT meeting and provide comment both during and at the end of the meeting.
+PDT meetings enable federal, state and local agencies and tribal governments to provide their input into the Combined Operational Plan.
+Members of the public may attend or call in to the PDT meeting and provide public comment during the public comment portion of the meeting.

 Preliminary modeling data available online for Combined Operational Plan - April 23, 2018

 Preliminary modeling data is now available online as part of ongoing efforts to develop the Combined Operational Plan (COP), which will serve as the integrated water operations plan for the southern Everglades ecosystem.

 Modeling data for the 2019 Existing Condition Baseline (2019 ECB) with the Regional Simulation Model for the Everglades and the Lower East Coast (RSM-GL) are available online at: ftp://ftp.sfwmd.gov/pub/fkhatun/COP/RSMGL/ECB2019/

 Once the first round of modeling for the alternatives is completed, the alternative results will include comparisons against this 2019 Existing Baseline data.
 The project team is releasing this modeling data in advance of completing alternative modeling, scheduled to be completed this summer, to allow time for the Project Delivery Team (PDT) to become familiar with the base conditions.

 Additionally, an overview of the modeling results will be provided at the next Project Delivery Team (PDT) meeting scheduled for May 15, 2018.